bingson/WinGolems/Readme.md

    - Opening a saved document session with PDFXEdit.exe (PDF-Xchange Editor) */

-; Opens a function box GUI that will switch between ChangeFolder or OpenPath if current application is ; a windows explorer class window.
+; Opens a function box GUI that will switch between ChangeFolder or OpenPath if current ; application window is part of the file lister group (adds save dialogue box functionality).
 #g:: FB((WinActive("ahk_group FileListers") ?
 "ChangeFolder" : "OpenPath"), Paths())

-Paths() {
+Paths() {  ; initializes 2-D array to feed to Function Box

     ; GC(): (G)et (C)onfig.ini value for ("key", "value_returned_if_no_key_found")